tajacks/personal-site/src/notes/java-static-mock-datetime.md

 are ones for receiving the current date and time, typically called `.now()`, such as `LocalDateTime.now()` or `Instant.now()`.

-When testing methods which call static methods on `DateTime` objects such as `LocalDateTime.now()`, it may be desirable to return the same value consistently in tests (such as a fixed point in time).
+When testing routines which call static methods on `DateTime` objects such as `LocalDateTime.now()`, it may be desirable to return the same value consistently in tests (such as a fixed point in time).
 Do not mock the `.now()` functions directly if `add` or `subtract` operations are necessary.
 Mocking static methods on these object types typically interferes with internal static factories which construct new objects.
 This can cause undesirable behaviour in testing.